 Bacteria are everywhere in our lives.
 If you're healthy, that's not a problem—but if you have a wound, bacteria can enter and cause an infection.
 Although it's been carefully made and carefully stitched, the incision in your eye is still a wound, so you need to avoid anything that might harbour harmful bacteria.

 Even clean water may contain bacteria—or it can wash bacteria from your skin into your eye.
 Keep your face out of the shower for the first week, not just to avoid getting water in your eyes but also to avoid any need to rub or press on them (think about it: what's the first thing you do after you've dunked your face underwater?).

 Strategies for Self-Care

 You can use baby wipes or make-up wipes to clean your face until you're allowed to put your head under the shower.

 Of course, that means you also can't wash your hair.
-Most surgeons recommend you don't wash your hair at all for the first two or three days, and after that they'll only allow you to wash it with your head tilted backwards, so the water runs away from your face.
+Most surgeons recommend you don't wash your hair at all for the first two or three days.
+After that, they'll only allow you to wash it with your head tilted backwards so the water runs away from your face.
 If that's a problem at home, you may need to go to a hairdresser's.

 When Can I Go Back to the Gym?

 Although a few doctors say you can go straight back to normal after surgery, most surgeons recommend NO exertion for the first week.
 That includes any kind of exercise, including all sports, no matter how gentle.

 After a week, you can start gentle activities, such as walking or lawn bowls.